 Well, I have: welcome to my world.

-Indeed, I was about to make reader’s of True Freethinker privy to my new webpage as the Fitness Trends Examiner when along came some rather odd news.
+Indeed, I was about to make reader’s of True Freethinker privy to my fitness webpage when along came some rather odd news.

 The folks over at rationalwiki are an interesting bunch.
 Particularly, judging by their discussions in their forums they are the sort of atheists who replace concocting any sort of response to facts with ridicule.
 Indeed, why get confused by facts when you can just as easily elbow your buddy in the ribs and have a laugh?
 Sadly, they appear to possess a hearty dose of zeal without knowledge, often embark upon self-congratulatory school yard level besmirchments of all with whom they disagree and make an issue out of utterly anything, everything and nothing.

 They even attempted to get Conservapedia to drop any references to my work (see here, here, here, here, etc. for examples) because they found out that someone over there is a Mormon and I have criticized Mormon theology.
 Of course, Conservapedia knows better than to shun be on all issues simply because I disagree with one of their folks on one issue.

 Perhaps they are living out the text of the Bible that states, “If the dead are not raised, let us eat and drink, for tomorrow we die” 1 Corinthians 15:32 and “the enemies of the cross of Christ, whose end is destruction, whose god is their belly, and whose glory is in their shame—who set their mind on earthly things” Philippians 3:18b-19.